Paul Jacobs (Flemish writer): Writing

-He has also written a novel, Het raadsel van Rose Cottage, three short story collections, a selection of his columns, and two collections of interviews.
+He has written one novel for children, Het raadsel van Rose Cottage, three short story collections, a selection of his columns, and two collections of interviews.
 He wrote three scenarios for the television drama series Made in Vlaanderen: De man die niet van gedichten hield (1981), Het landhuis (1989) and the thriller Moordterras (1991, director Roland Verhavert).
 For the BRT and IKON television series Oog in Oog he wrote the monologue De oude bibliotheek (1992).

 In 1997 the Arca theatre in Ghent commissioned Jacobs to write the comedy Komt u hier dikwijls?
 The play was awarded the Drama Prize of the province of Antwerp.
 Three of his radio programmes were awarded the Gouden Klokke Roeland by the Flemish radio and television journalists.

-Jacobs has said "Schrijven heeft toch altijd iets van een loterij" ("Writing is always something of a lottery").

-Personal life

-Jacobs lives in Mortsel and in the South of France.